KatGORA/CS_330_PLP/README.md

 - float -> '%f'
 - string -> '%s'

+> C also uses _pointers_. _Pointers_ are a way of getting the location/address of a variable in memory.

+- "A pointer is a variable whose value is the address of another variable, i.e., direct address of the memory location"

+- one can  use the following valid C data types with an * to make a pointer.

+	- int  *ip is a pointer for an integer type

+#### some pointer examples:
+- int       -> *ip
+- double    -> *dp
+- float     -> *fp
+- char      -> *ch

+##

+	//using the "&" one can get the address of a variable being stored
+	#include <stdio.h>
+	int main(){
+	int var1;
+	printf("%i", &var1);
+	}

 #### **1. Ints**
 ##### ***"When creating and using ints in C the syntax below is used.
 Unlike Python assigning and naming a variable that uses int must be formatted as follows.
 Using int to declare the variable type and then followed by the name of the variable and what value will be assigned to it"***
 #### **for example...**